firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-43/2017-05-30-narrative-disorder.md

 ---
 layout: story
+category: short story
+issue: 43, May 2017
+issue-cover: issue-43-cover.png
+issue-buy-link:
 title: "Narrative Disorder"
+subtitle:
-author: Malka Older
+author: malka-older
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2017-05-30 12:01:00 -0500
-category: short story
 permalink: narrative-disorder
+audiourl:
 teaser: "Mishima was the youngest person ever to be diagnosed.
 Her third-year teacher became suspicious after overhearing her retell a five-minute trip to the bathroom as an epic saga with two subplots and an unexpected denouement (minor sink malfunction)."
 art: narrative_disorder.jpg
-caption: A woman in a long coat leaps through the air, one leg extended in a kick with the other curled beneath her.
+artcaption: A woman in a long coat leaps through the air, one leg extended in a kick with the other curled beneath her.
-artist: Galen Dara
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
 ---

 Mishima was the youngest person ever to be diagnosed.
 Her third-year teacher became suspicious after overhearing her retell a five-minute trip to the bathroom as an epic saga with two subplots and an unexpected denouement (minor sink malfunction).